CQCL/hugr/specification/hugr.md

 Note that the locality is not fixed or even specified by the signature.

 A source port with a `ClassicType` may have any number of edges associated with it (including zero, which means "discard").
-A port with a `LinearType`, and a target port of any type, must have exactly one edge associated with it.
+Any other port must have exactly one edge associated with it.
 This captures the property of linear types that the value is used exactly once.
 See [Linearity](#linearity).